linode/docs/docs/applications/configuration-management/how-to-use-linode-packer-builder/index.md

 In this section you will create a template that uses the Linode Packer builder to create an image using Debian 9 as its base distribution.
 The template will also configure your system image with a new limited user account, and a public SSH key from your local computer.
 The additional system configuration will be completed using Packer's Ansible [*provisioner*](https://www.packer.io/docs/provisioners/index.html) and an example Ansible Playbook.
 A Packer provisioner is a built-in third-party integration that further configures a machine instance during the boot process and prior to taking the machine's snapshot.

 {{< note >}}
-The steps in this section will incur charges related to deploying a [1GB Nanode](https://www.linode.com/products/nanodes/).
+The steps in this section will incur charges related to deploying a [1GB Linode]((https://www.linode.com/pricing) (Nanode).
 The Linode will only be deployed for the duration of the time needed to create and snapshot your image and will then be deleted.
 See our [Billing and Payments](/docs/platform/billing-and-support/billing-and-payments/) guide for details about [hourly billing](/docs/platform/billing-and-support/billing-and-payments/#how-hourly-billing-works).
 {{</ note >}}

 ### Access Linode and Private Images